 While there has been strong rhetoric from some Republican governors in red states against the expansion program, some are changing their tune after Obama’s reelection.
 With Nevada being a battleground state and Sandoval’s reelection in two years, just how likely is it that he will deny the Medicaid expansion?
 It’s doubtful.

-Pete Ernaut, one of Governor Sandoval’s top advisers, indicated as much on Ralston Reports.
+.
 In his analysis, Nevada just hasn’t done a good job of taking care of the health care needs of people at this level.
 Pete Ernaut is a well respected Republican consultant.